-As a teacher, Melanie has successfully guided her voice students to winning auditions and scholarships to renowned summer programs such as The Academy of the West and leading graduate schools such as Mannes, Manhattan School of Music, and San Francisco Conservatory.
+She has successfully guided her voice students to winning auditions, acceptance, and scholarships to renowned summer programs such as The Academy of the West and leading graduate schools such as Eastman School of Music, Mannes, Manhattan School of Music, and San Francisco Conservatory.
 Galloway has a love for opera and is passionate about teaching and training young artists in this field, equaled only by her love for performing.

-Professionally, Galloway has sung principal roles in opera and as the soprano soloist in orchestral and chamber music in the United States, across Europe and parts of Asia.
-Highlights include being selected to sing in the United States premiere of Judith Weir’s opera Vanishing Bridegroom with St. Louis Opera, and as an “Artist on the Rise” in Belgium, which led to international concerts, radio broadcasts and interviews.
-Other highlights include winning the Metropolitan Opera National Council District Awards, and the Médaille D’Honneur in the Concours Lyrique International de France.
-She received her Doctorate of Musical Arts in Vocal Performance and a minor in Theatre and Directing on full scholarship from the University of Illinois.
-She has also had the privilege of using her gifts to sing in Thailand, the Philippines, and Peru to benefit local churches for world outreach and education.
+She received her Doctor of Musical Arts in Vocal Performance and a minor in Theatre and Directing on full scholarship from the University of Illinois.
+She had the privilege of using her gifts to sing in Thailand, the Philippines, and Peru to benefit local churches for world outreach and education.

 - College of Music and the Arts